 Lisa Meeches, Indigenous Training Programs Advisor

-Lisa Meeches is one of the most dynamic and respected producers in the film and television industry, and a proud Ojibway from Long Plain First Nation.
+Lisa Meeches is one of the most dynamic and respected producers in the film industry and is Anishinaabe from Long Plain First Nation.

 Lisa is also an alumna of NSI.